 “We have no time for the Wuro nonsense Sara!
 Behave!
 Or you’ll get a good pinch here.”
 I felt her fingers inside my thighs.
 Wriggling, I begged for forgiveness.
 She closed the door and didn’t react when the boys laughed at me.

 The engine of the taxi made to start and died again.
 The driver was bringing two open electric wires to contact and every time he did, we all jolted into motion and then the engine would die again.
 Finally, the engine was continuous and we were going.
 But the gravel road made us shake and sway about until we reached the asphalted main road.
 Mommy looked out the window, the tip of her curly hair on her back facing me.
-She held her mobile, regularly checked its screen before resting it back on her mouth and look out the window again.
+She held her mobile, regularly checked its screen before resting it back on her mouth and looked out the window again.
 She said that Daddy would be meeting us there.
 Maybe Gigi will be with him too.
 She was always with him.

 When we reached the Hayahulet Mazoria crossing and mom was turning her head to check the latest at the Chat shops, her phone rang.
 She touched a button that quieted it and told me that this taxi driver would be the one to take me to and from school everyday from now on.
 “Understand?
 And what did I say his name was?”